LaunchCodeEducation/intro-to-web-dev-curriculum/content/arrays/exercises/_index.md

 `push`, `pop`, `shift` and `unshift` are used to add/remove elements from the beginning/end of an array. **Bracket notation** can be used to modify any element within an array.
 Starting with the `cargoHold` array `['oxygen tanks', 'space suits', 'parrot', 'instruction manual', 'meal packs', 'slinky', 'security blanket']`

-write statements to do the following:
+Write statements to do the following:

 1. Use bracket notation to replace `'slinky'` in the array with `'space tether'`.
 Print the array to confirm the change.